timelyportfolio/rCharts_dimple/dimple_timeseries.md

 </script>

+---
+### Line Chart by Maturity by Date

 I am still really proud of my chart displayed in this [post](http://timelyportfolio.blogspot.com/2013/05/even-more-jgb-yield-charts-with-r.html).
 I bet we can do something like that but better since we will have interactivity.
 Will it be hard?
-Of course not, we just change our `x` in `dPlot()` and then sort with `d4$xAxis(grouporderRule="date")`
+Of course not, we just change our `x` in `dPlot()` and then sort with `d4$xAxis(grouporderRule="date")`.